HNx1/miniconv/README.md

   applied.
 There is no batching/pooling/dense network/set of linear classifier layers.
-- The final reduction step is a linear method contained directly in the CNN class (to turn a set of features as p\*p matrices into a binary classification)
+- The final reduction step is a linear method contained directly in the CNN class (to turn a set of features as p\*p matrices into a single float for classification purposes).
-- We use a topological sort to arrage the backpropagation method, but a direct method is also relatively easy by attaching a layer property to each part of the network and searching for children in the next layer down
+- We use a topological sort to arrage the backpropagation method, but a direct method is also relatively easy by attaching a layer property to each part of the network and searching for children in the next layer down.

 ### Inspiration